-"This is an appeal from the final rejection of claims \\\\\ are allowable."
+"This is an appeal from the final rejection of claims ...........
+Claims ............. are allowable."

-"A correct copy of the appealed claims appears on page - of the applicant's brief."
-(If any claims are incorrect, they should be correctly reproduced in the answer in clean copy without any underlining or brackets as required by rule 121(b)).
+"A correct copy of the appealed claims appears on page - of the appellant's brief."
+(If any claims are incorrect, they should be correctly reproduced in the answer in clean copy without any underlining or brackets as required by 37 CFR 1.121(b)).

-Statement as to any ground of rejection not argued or responded to by applicant and the particular claims affected by such lack of response.
+Statement as to any ground of rejection not argued or responded to by appellant and the particular claims affected by such lack of response.